Structural reform of the European carbon market

 As back-loading is only a temporary measure, a sustainable solution to the imbalance between supply and demand requires structural changes to the EU ETS.
 The Commission proposes to establish a market stability reserve at the beginning of the next trading period in 2021.

-The reserve would both address the surplus of emission allowances that has built up and improve the system's resilience to major shocks by automatically adjusting the supply of allowances to be auctioned.
+The reserve would both address the surplus of emission allowances that has built up and improve the system's resilience to major shocks by adjusting the supply of allowances to be auctioned.
 It would operate entirely according to pre-defined rules which would leave no discretion to the Commission or Member States in its implementation.

 The legislative proposal , put forward in January 2014 at the same time as the framework for climate and energy policies up to 2030, requires approval by the Council and the European Parliament to become law.

 Efforts to address the market imbalance would also be helped by an increase in the annual linear reduction factor which determines the EU ETS cap.
-To achieve the target of a 40% reduction in EU greenhouse gas emissions below 1990 leveIs by 2030, set out in its 2030 framework for climate and energy policy, the Commission proposes an increase in the linear reduction factor to 2.2% per year from 2021, compared with 1.74% currently.
+To achieve the target of a 40% reduction in EU greenhouse gas emissions below 1990 leveIs by 2030, set out in its 2030 framework for climate and energy policy, the Commission proposes an increase in the linear reduction factor to 2.2% per year from 2021, from 1.74% currently.

 Debate and public consultation on structural measures